 The 4P Balanced particle should be traveling at the speed of light plus whatever rotational value the 3P particle had plus whatever value > c the 4th particle added to the system.
 If, when ABCD come together and rotational motion reverts to linear, CBD being in balance on A, it is on the direct hit side then the original linear motions and the new linear acceleration are contrary motions and they equalize to a single resultant motion as per principle 19.2.
 Thereafter go off through space together but with their motion being not as a perpendicular to their position/shape.

-Else if the rotation completes on the overtaking side the motions also equalize, but with a combined/compounded vector.
+Else if the rotation completes on the overtaking side the motions also equalize, but with a compounded vector.

-So either way the energy of particle ensemble is the same, but apparent velocity is different.
+So the energy of particle ensemble is the same in each scenario, but apparent velocity is different.